kali/lackr/doc/embed.md

 ------------

 Lackr main entry point a _proxy_.
-Lackr contains a basic implementation called _BaseProxy_ which is mostly meant to be use is unit and integration tests.
+Lackr contains a basic implementation called _BaseProxy_ which is mostly meant to be use in unit and integration tests.
 The useful one is its subclass _InterpolrProxy_, which embeds an instance of Interpolr.

 BaseProxy, as well as InterpolrProxy delegates all HTTP queries to one or several backends server through the